Luca Paschina — Celebrating 30 Vintages of Stewardship, Learning and Improving

 From the Piedmont region of northwestern Italy, Paschina brought his vision and drive to Virginia in 1990 to take over winemaking and vineyard management at Barboursville.

-The enthusiast and talented Paschina could not have picked a worse vintage to join the Virginia wine family as 1990 was one of the worst in decades.
+The enthusiast and talented Paschina could not have picked a worse vintage to join the Virginia Barboursville Vineyard family as 1990 was one of the worst in decades.

 “Only after replanting with the correct clones and grapes better-matched to each block and our Davidson red clay soils did the vineyards reveal their potential.”